Ualb/pass-checker/readme.md

 ### Features

 - This algorithm use the entropy for the password and disposed of a metric for its evaluation.
-- The algorithm valid the alphanumeric information inside the password for the possible  strength and wike points
+- The algorithm valid the alphanumeric information inside the password for the possible  strength and wike points.
 - Confirms if your password exists in common password dictionaries.